v-cakoll/docs.pl-pl/docs/visual-basic/programming-guide/program-structure/how-to-collapse-and-hide-sections-of-code.md

 ---
-title: 'Instrukcje: Zwijanie i ukrywanie fragmentów kodu (Visual Basic)' ms.date: 07/20/2015
+title: 'Porady: zwijanie i ukrywanie fragmentów kodu' ms.date: 07/20/2015
 helpviewer_keywords:
 - Visual Basic, code collapsing
 - Visual Basic, code hiding
 - Visual Basic code, collapsing and hiding ms.assetid: b770e8f5-e07d-491a-ab4b-a977980f9ba2
-ms.openlocfilehash: 4f11982cc0aa7654c1e456fb15d918a68bc4791b
+ms.openlocfilehash: e7aacdc3f41199127b00d276b382ec4a5f258da0
-ms.sourcegitcommit: 289e06e904b72f34ac717dbcc5074239b977e707
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 09/17/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "71054122"
+ms.locfileid: "74347408"
 ---
-# <a name="how-to-collapse-and-hide-sections-of-code-visual-basic"></a>Instrukcje: Zwijanie i ukrywanie fragmentów kodu (Visual Basic)
+# <a name="how-to-collapse-and-hide-sections-of-code-visual-basic"></a>Porady: zwijanie i ukrywanie fragmentów kodu (Visual Basic)

-`#Region` Dyrektywa umożliwia zwijanie i ukrywanie fragmentów kodu w plikach Visual Basic. `#Region` Dyrektywa pozwala określić blok kodu, który można rozwijać lub zwijać podczas korzystania z edytora kodu programu Visual Studio.
-Możliwość ukrycia kodu selektywnie sprawia, że pliki są bardziej łatwe do zarządzania i łatwiejsze do odczytania.
-Aby uzyskać więcej informacji, zobacz [Tworzenie konspektu](/visualstudio/ide/outlining).
+The `#Region` directive enables you to collapse and hide sections of code in Visual Basic files.
+The `#Region` directive lets you specify a block of code that you can expand or collapse when using the Visual Studio code editor.
+The ability to hide code selectively makes your files more manageable and easier to read.
+For more information, see [Outlining](/visualstudio/ide/outlining).

-`#Region`dyrektywy obsługują semantykę bloków kodu, taką `#If...#End If`jak.
-Oznacza to, że nie mogą rozpoczynać się w jednym bloku i kończyć w innym; początkowy i końcowy musi znajdować się w tym samym bloku. `#Region`dyrektywy nie są obsługiwane w funkcjach.
+`#Region` directives support code block semantics such as `#If...#End If`.
+This means they cannot begin in one block and end in another; the start and end must be in the same block. `#Region` directives are not supported within functions.

-## <a name="to-collapse-and-hide-a-section-of-code"></a>Aby zwinąć i ukryć sekcję kodu
+## <a name="to-collapse-and-hide-a-section-of-code"></a>To collapse and hide a section of code

-Umieść sekcję kodu między `#Region` instrukcjami i `#End Region` , jak w poniższym przykładzie:
+Place the section of code between the `#Region` and `#End Region` statements, as in the following example:

 [!code-vb[VbVbalrConditionalComp#6](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrConditionalComp/VB/Class1.vb#6)]

-`#Region` Blok może być używany wiele razy w pliku kodu. w ten sposób użytkownicy mogą definiować własne bloki procedur i klas, które mogą z kolei być zwinięte. `#Region`bloki mogą być również zagnieżdżane w `#Region` innych blokach.
+The `#Region` block can be used multiple times in a code file; thus, users can define their own blocks of procedures and classes that can, in turn, be collapsed. `#Region` blocks can also be nested within other `#Region` blocks.

 > [!NOTE]
-> Ukrycie kodu nie uniemożliwia jego skompilowania i nie wpływa na `#If...#End If` instrukcje.
+> Hiding code does not prevent it from being compiled and does not affect `#If...#End If` statements.

 ## <a name="see-also"></a>Zobacz także